 Investments in associates are initially recognised at cost and subsequently accounted for under the equity method of accounting.
-Associates are enterprises in which the Bank generally holds approximately 20% to 50% of the voting power or over which it has significant influence and which is neither a subsidiary nor a joint venture.
+Associates are enterprises in which the Bank has significant influence (but not control) over financial and operating matters and which is neither a subsidiary nor a joint venture.

-Investments in associates are carried in the consolidated statement of financial position at cost, plus post-acquisition changes in the Bank's share of the net assets of the associates, less any impairment.
-Share in earnings of associates includes the changes in the Bank's share of the net assets of the associates.
-The Bank's share of its associates post-acquisition income or losses is recognized in the consolidated income statement and its share of post-acquisition movements in other comprehensive income is recognized in other reserves included in shareholders' equity.
-When the Bank's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Bank does not recognize further losses, unless it has incurred obligations or made payments on behalf of the associate.
+Investments in associates are carried in the consolidated statement of financial position at cost, plus post-acquisition changes in the Group's share of the net assets of the associates, less any impairment in the value of individual investments.
+Share in earnings of associates includes the changes in the Group's share of the net assets of the associates.
+The Group's share of its associates post-acquisition income or losses is recognized in the consolidated income statement and its share of post-acquisition movements in other comprehensive income is recognized in other reserves included in shareholders' equity.
+The cumulative post-acquisition movements are adjusted against the carrying amount of the investment.
+When the Group's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Group does not recognize further losses, unless it has incurred obligations or made payments on behalf of the associate.
 Goodwill relating to the associate is included in the carrying amount of the investment and is neither amortized nor individually tested for impairment.

-The consolidated income statement reflects the Bank's share of the results of operations of the associates.
-When there has been a change recognized directed in the equity of the associates, the Bank recognizes its share of any changes and discloses this, when applicable, in the consolidated statement of changes in shareholders' equity.
-Unrealized gains on transactions are eliminated to the extent of the Bank's interest in the investees.
+The consolidated income statement reflects the Group's share of the results of operations of the associates.
+When there has been a change recognized directly in the equity of the associates, the Group recognizes its share of any changes and discloses this, when applicable, in the consolidated statement of changes in shareholders' equity.
+Unrealized gains on transactions are eliminated to the extent of the Group's interest in the investees.
 Unrealized losses are also eliminated unless the transaction provides evidence of impairment in the asset transferred.

-The Bank's share of earnings of an associate is shown on the face of the consolidated income statement, which represents the net earnings attributable to equity holders of an associate.
+The Group's share of earnings in an associate is shown on the face of the consolidated income statement, which represents the net earnings attributable to equity holders of an associate and therefore income after tax and zakat and non-controlling interests in the subsidiaries of the associate.
 The financial statements of the associate are prepared for the same reporting period as the Group.
 When necessary, adjustments are made to bring the accounting policies in line with those of the Group.

-After application of the equity method, the Bank determines whether it is necessary to recognize an impairment loss on its investment in its associate.
-The Bank determines at each reporting date whether there is any objective evidence that the investment in the associate is impaired.
-If this is the case, the Bank calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value and recognizes the amount in the share in earnings of associates in the consolidated income statement.
+After application of the equity method, the Group determines whether it is necessary to recognize an impairment loss on its investment in its associate.
+The Group determines at each reporting date whether there is any objective evidence that the investment in the associate is impaired.
+If this is the case, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value and recognizes the amount in the share in earnings of associates in the consolidated income statement.